isb-cgc/readthedocs/docs/source/sections/BigQuery/BigQueryTableSearchUI.rst

 Currently, ISB-CGC hosts over 300 open access BigQuery tables.
-Each table has been curated to include detailed table and field descriptions as well as table labels allowing users to search for BigQuery tables of interest using a wild card search or via available filters.
+Each table has been curated to include detailed table and field descriptions as well as table labels allowing users to search for BigQuery tables of interest using a free-form text search or via available filters.